 Describing the fickle, exploitative life of a government agent, but also summing up succinctly the interpersonal relationships as written in the film.
-The two women end up in bed together, (Anatomic Blonde could have easily worked as a secondary title option here) their albeit brief affiliation a means to get two scorching hot women out of their clothes.
-An end that will blight the retina of the common Christian, but a provocative end by any means it took to get there.
+The two women end up in bed together, (Anatomic Blonde could have easily worked as a secondary title option here) reaching an end that should blight the retina of the common Christian, but a provocative end by any means it took to get there.
 However cursory.

 As for Theron, sometimes I think we forget just how stunning a woman she legitimately is.
 A living beauty of truly rarefied air.
 In Atomic Blonde she gets to play fashion icon/manslayer.
 Of course, 80’s fashion was only ever a compliment if you were bone thin.
 The poets deemed this dress heroin chic.
 In the film Ms. Broughton’s beauty is less foxy, more frigid.
 More rigid.
 The presence of ice is everywhere in this movie.
 Theron piles it into her glasses of vodka.
 She hides a pistol in a bucket of it.
 She bathes in it.
 Twice.
 Ice being yet another fashion accessory in a film built to accessorize fashion.
 The alluring fashions of both cold, ethereal beauty and the heat of high violence.